 “Here we show that the ability to read Chinese is strongly related to a child’s writing skills and that the relationship between phonological awareness and Chinese reading is much weaker than that in reports regarding alphabetic languages.”
 Reference

-If you aware of any other similar research results please share in the comment section of this blog post.
+If you aware of any other similar research results or individual observations please share in the comment section of this blog post.
 Thank you.

 James Heisig discovered the fastest way to learn chinese characters – Shaolan Hsueh’s approach is similar.